ZwickyTransientFacility/alert_stream/README.md

 **Consume alert stream**

-To start a consumer for printing all alerts in the stream "test-stream" to screen:
+To start a consumer for printing all alerts from the host "host-name" in the stream "test-stream" to screen:

 ```
 $ docker run -it --rm \
       --network=host \
       --name=$(whoami)_printer \
-      ztf-listener python bin/printStream.py test-stream
+      ztf-listener python bin/printStream.py host-name test-stream
 ```

 By default, `printStream.py` will not collect postage stamp cutouts.